GraymonDgt/SRB2Archipelago/README.md

 - Do modded characters work?

   Currently, 16 different modded characters are supported and can be enabled in the yaml settings.
-The AP addon does not contain these characters by default, so you will have to download them seperately (links in addition notes)
+The AP addon does not contain these characters by default, so you will have to download them seperately (links in additional notes)

-  If you want to use non-supported modded characters with no logic issues, include all vanilla characters as your starting character in the yaml settings.
+  If you want to use non-supported modded characters with no logic issues, include all vanilla characters for your starting characters in the yaml settings.

 - Do modded level packs work?